The term “shin

 Additional causes of shin splints include:

-- an anatomical abnormality
+- an anatomical abnormality (such as flat foot

 - muscle weakness in the thighs or buttocks

 Extreme force on the shins could result from: